 We were just honest and we weren’t in it for the money.

-Part two of the Pete Stennett interview still to come but I’d love to hear your memories of Small Wonder.
-If you’re London based it would be fantastic to do a quick interview if possible but if not please share below anyway.
+READ PART TWO HERE but I’d love to hear your memories of Small Wonder.
+If you’re London based it would be fantastic to do a quick interview if possible but if not please share in the comments or via email.
+Thanks.